 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.

-For example, in the business field, we vary from subjects such as “Who is our target market?” to “How our competitors are doing” or “What are the main features the market is searching for?”.
-In the technical part, among other issues, we try to determine what devices the users are using, while in the creative one, we focus on intuitiveness and functionality of the app that depends on the target market.
+For example, in the business field, we vary from subjects such as “Who is our target market?” to “How our competitors are doing” or “What are the key features the market is searching for?”.
+In the technical part, among other issues, we try to determine what devices the users are using (which browser, etc.).
+At the same time, in the creative one, we focus on the intuitiveness and functionality of the app that depends on the target market.

-After the research, we’re aware of potential risks and problems that arise from the idea from business and target users perspective.
-Apart from that, we also know the core value of the product, which helps us in defining the chance of success.
+After the research, we’re aware of potential risks and problems that arise from the idea from the business and target users perspective.
+Apart from that, we also know the core value of the app or website, which helps us in defining the chances of success.
 For instance: “What can help in the positive reception of the application?”
-By validating the idea through tests and PoC, we make sure that product-to-market fit will be achieved.
+By validating the product idea through tests and PoC, we ensure that Product/Market Fit will be easier to achieve.
 This, in turn, will contribute to the overall success of the client’s company.

-As you can see, even during the Design Sprint, our team wants to be in consistent contact with you, as a business partner.
+As you can see, even during the Design Sprint, our team wants to be in consistent contact with you as our partner.
 All of that to make sure that the solutions correspond with your requirements.

-Our development team uses Scrum, which allows us to share and discuss the finished versions of the product regularly.
-One of the many great things about Scrum is that it works well with almost any kind of project.
+Our development team uses Scrum, which is part of Agile project management.
+It allows us to share and discuss the finished versions of the product regularly.
+One of the many great things about Scrum is that it works well with almost any project.
 It involves open and regular communication within the team and with the client.

 When it comes to software development, this approach is very flexible – we can modify it many times.
 The same goes for the budget.
 Thanks to this approach, the whole team feels responsible for the project.
 Moreover, the client has full and constant insight into the process of software development.

-Although we prefer interacting with our business partners by meeting with them in the office, we adapt to current circumstances.
-In other words, if there’s a need, we can switch to remote workshops.
+Although we prefer interacting with our partners by meeting with them in the office, we adapt to other circumstances.
+In other words, if there’s a need, the location doesn’t matter – we can switch to remote workshops.
 And we’re pretty good at it.
 Here are the tools that we use to make it work.

-What’s great is that sometimes after our workshop, the client likes some of the tools so much that they implement them in their company.
+What’s great is that sometimes after our workshop, the client likes some of the tools to implement them in their company.
 It shows how helpful and useful they are.
 Thanks to them, we can plan, design, chat and make presentations from anywhere in the world.

-Project workshop is a great way to start the digital product development.
+Building a custom digital product, whether it’s a mobile application or website, is never a risk-free idea.
+But with a workshop, you can manage it.
+Carrying out a product discovery workshop during the discovery phase is a great way to start digital product development.
 It’ll help to deliver the best solution and avoid unnecessary costs.
-What’s more, you get a product that has a chance to do well on the market, which in turn influences the overall company’s success.
+What’s more, you get to successfully develop a product that has a chance to do well on the market, which, in turn, influences the overall company’s reputation.

 Are you interested?